3dvconf/3dvconf.github.io/2022/author-faq.md

 A. NO. And any incomplete submission or a submission not meeting required criteria will be deleted.

+**Q. Can we add authors after the paper submission deadline?**

+A. NO. No further authors can be added after the paper submission deadline.

-**Q. Can we get my quota increased for the size of paper submission from 100 MB to something higher?**
+**Q. Can we get my quota increased for the size of paper submission from 30 MB to something higher?**

-A. NO. We have set hard limits of 100MB (PDF Only) for paper submission and 100MB (PDF or ZIP only) for supplementary materials on submissions for review.
+A. NO. We have set hard limits of 30MB (PDF Only) for paper submission and 100MB (PDF or ZIP only) for supplementary materials on submissions for review.
 As we are expecting many submissions, and as each reviewer is expected to review multiple papers, larger file downloads (and uploads) will tax the system and abilities of reviewers to get to the papers fast enough.
 Authors should consider adding hi-res images as supplementary material (see supplementary material guidelines).

 **Q. How do I delete Supplementary Material from the CMT site?**